Another COVID Christmas brings anxiety, but also optimism

 St. Patrick’s Church in Hubbard, Ohio, held Mass on Christmas Eve in a nearby high school because of a church fire this year.
 The Mass drew about 550 people, said Youngstown Bishop David Bonnar, who presided.

-In Britain, Queen Elizabeth II noted another year of pain — particularly personal after losing her husband, Prince Philip, in April — and urged people everywhere to celebrate with friends and family, despite the grief caused by the pandemic.
+In Britain, Queen Elizabeth II noted another year of pain — particularly personal after losing her husband, Prince Philip, in April — and urged people to celebrate with friends and family.

 “Although it’s a time of great happiness and good cheer for many, Christmas can be hard for those who have lost loved ones,’’ the queen said in the prerecorded message broadcast when many British families were enjoying their traditional Christmas dinner.
 “This year, especially, I understand why.’’

-Thousands of people across Britain got a vaccine booster shot for Christmas as new cases there hit another daily record of 122,186.
-The Good Health Pharmacy in north London was one of dozens of vaccination sites that kept their doors open Saturday to administer “jingle jabs” amid a government push to offer booster shots to all adults by the end of the year.
+Thousands of people across Britain got a vaccine booster shot for Christmas as new cases hit another daily record of 122,186.
+The Good Health Pharmacy in north London was one of dozens of sites that stayed open Saturday to administer “jingle jabs” amid a government push to offer booster shots to all adults by the end of the year.

-The head of intensive care at a hospital in Marseille, France, said most of the COVID-19 patients there over Christmas were unvaccinated, while his staff members are exhausted or can’t work because they are infected.
+The head of intensive care at a hospital in Marseille, France, said most COVID-19 patients over Christmas were unvaccinated, while his staff are exhausted or can’t work because they are infected.

 On the other side of the globe, hundreds of thousands of people in the Philippines, Asia’s largest Roman Catholic nation, spent Christmas without homes, electricity, or adequate food and water after a powerful typhoon left at least 375 people dead last week and devastated mostly central island provinces.

+At least one American Christmas tradition was revived after the pandemic drove it online last year: the annual reenactment of George Washington’s daring crossing of the Delaware River in 1776.
+Reenactors in three boats completed the crossing in about an hour Saturday.
+Crowds were in the hundreds, down from the usual thousands.

+COVID-19 testing continued unimpeded in some places, while other sites closed for the day.

-In the days before Christmas, long lines sometimes wrapped around the block at a small COVID testing center in Chicago’s Lincoln Square neighborhood.
-The only customers inside Saturday were Shayna Prihoda and Michael Boundy.
-They were both relieved when their tests came back negative, freeing them to travel from Chicago to visit Boundy’s parents in Michigan.
+Lines that in previous days wrapped around the block at a small testing center in Chicago’s Lincoln Square neighborhood shrank considerably Saturday, when the only customers inside were Shayna Prihoda and Michael Boundy, whose negative tests freed them to visit Boundy’s parents in Michigan.

+Hours before a testing site opened at Tropical Park in Miami, dozens of cars lined up.
+To alleviate demand, county workers had distributed 12,500 at-home test kits Friday at libraries.

+Most of New York City’s 120 testing sites were closed Saturday, a day after police were summoned to a Brooklyn neighborhood to quell an angry crowd that had been expecting to receive free at-home testing kits, only to have the supply run out.

-Some families had empty chairs at dinner tables after airlines around the world canceled hundreds of flights as the omicron variant jumbled schedules and reduced staffing levels.
+Chairs went empty at some dinner tables after airlines around the world canceled hundreds of flights as the omicron variant jumbled schedules and reduced staffing.

 Airlines scrapped nearly 6,000 flights globally that had been scheduled to take off Friday, Saturday or Sunday, with nearly a third involving U.S. flights, according to FlightAware, a flight-tracking website.